tomgiddings/tomgiddings-next/README.md

 ## Tests

-End to end testing is provided via [Testcafe](https://testcafe.io/) and Chrome.
-These are run using `npm run test`, and are also included as part of a GitHub Workflow.
+End to end testing is provided via [Testcafe](https://testcafe.io/) and Firefox.
+These are run using `npm t`, and are also included as part of a GitHub Workflow.
+You will need to start the app with `npm run dev` before attempting to run the tests.

 ## Accessibility

-As part of end to end testing, a lighthouse score of 100 for accessibility is required.
+As part of end to end testing, Axe is used to check for violations.

 ## Prettier and eslint